 Hannaford describes how as the Transatlantic Slave Trade progressed, the practice found an ally in philosophical, theological and scientific developments in Europe that sought to justify the right of the ‘enlightened’ European to conquer and rule over the undeveloped and inferior ‘other’, including Jews, Moors and Negroes.
 The process of justifying the European’s use of fellow humans as beasts of burden led to ‘racism’ as ‘an idea in the west’.
 In other words, contemporary race and racism is the birth child of western civilisation.

-The work and words of European thinkers like Thomas Hobbes, John Locke, Emmanuel Kant, David Hume, Abraham Lincoln and many others became the raw material from which a racist ideology was built insisting that a ‘Negro’ is not a human.
+The work and words of European thinkers like Thomas Hobbes, John Locke, Emmanuel Kant, David Hume, American Abraham Lincoln, and many others became the raw material from which a racist ideology was built insisting that a ‘Negro’ is not a human.
 Historian Peter Fryer describes how pseudo-scientific theories were linked to the African dark skin, muscular body, prominent upper jaw, large lips, flat nose, black curly hair, and other features.
 Slavery was justified on at least three grounds: economic (need for sugar/cotton), moral (objects of pity) and natural (negro inferiority).
 These enlightened European minds found it hard to be believed that God, who is a wise being, would place a soul, especially a good soul, in a black ugly body.

 Hannaford argues that it was the discipline of anthropology, in particular, that during the 18th and 19th centuries entrenched the Negro’s inferiorization in the European psyche by situating Africans at the bottom of a human hierarchy, with the Caucasian at the top.
 Over time, the Black Negro has become synonymous in European language and culture with what is degrading, low and sinister, but ‘White’ has become synonymous with what is pure, high and clean, according to Dr Martin Luther King.